PieceOfMeat/logger-jquery-plugin/README.md

 ### Adding new viewer types

-You can extend set of available viewers simply adding new viewer constructor to `$.log.views` object.
+You can extend set of available viewers by adding new viewer constructor to `$.log.views` object.
 Object created by this constructor must have `output(message, level, topic)` function, which will be automatically invoked when new message is received by logger and its level and topic satisfies viewer filters.

-Arguments of `output` function:
-`message` - actual message
-`level` - level of message
-`topic` - topic of message
+### TODOs

+ + Provide Topic() constructor for convenient usage in modules, similar to topics in PubSub modules; approximate API

+        var myTopic = new $.log.Topic('ModuleName');
+        myTopic.log(message, level); // equivalent to $.log(message, level, 'ModuleName');
+ + Usage examples
+ + Tests